olastor/age-plugin-sss/README.md

     -----END OPENSSH PRIVATE KEY-----
 ```

-If the private key is passphrase protected, you will be prompted for the password, **but only if the encrypted private key contains the public key**.
+If the private key is passphrase-protected, you will be prompted for the password, **but only if the encrypted private key contains the public key**.
 Otherwise, you'll need to create a version of your private key that is not passphrase encrypted (see [here](https://stackoverflow.com/a/112409)).
-This issue is tracked in [#3](https://github.com/olastor/age-plugin-sss/issues/3)
+This issue is tracked in [#3](https://github.com/olastor/age-plugin-sss/issues/3).

 #### Passwords